-Intricate and complex, the eyes take in and process light and communicate information to the brain through electronic impulses.
-Several diseases and conditions – viral, bacterial, and genetic – affect the eyes and their ability to function properly.
+An intricate and complex system, the eyes take in and process light and communicate information to the brain through electronic impulses.
+Several diseases and conditions – bacterial, viral, and genetic – can affect the health of the eyes and their ability to function properly.
 Any sign of unusual eye symptoms such as pain, discomfort or a change in vision should prompt a visit with an eye care professional.

 Cytomegalovirus (CMV) Retinitis

-Associated with acquired immunodeficiency syndrome (AIDS), this disease also affects people whose immune systems have been compromised for other reasons like chemotherapy or bone marrow transplant.
-The virus invades the retina and damages photoreceptor cells, causing floaters, flashes and changes in vision, such as blurry vision and/or decreased peripheral vision.
-Left untreated, CMV retinitis leads to detached retina and blindness.
+Associated with acquired immunodeficiency syndrome (AIDS), this disease also affects people whose immune systems have been compromised for other reasons like undergoing chemotherapy or bone marrow transplant.
+The virus invades the retina and damages the photoreceptor cells, causing floaters, flashes and changes in vision, such as blurry vision and/or decreased peripheral vision.
+If it is left untreated, CMV retinitis can lead to detached retina and blindness.

-An eye condition in which the cornea thins, weakens, and loses its normal round shape, keratoconus causes astigmatism and nearsightedness.
-Though the exact cause is not yet known, research has shown that an imbalance in enzymes within the cornea might cause keratoconus.
-No cure exists for keratoconus, but effective methods of treatment which slow its progression and reduce symptoms have been developed.
+An eye condition in which the cornea weakens, thins, and loses its normal round shape, keratoconus causes astigmatism and nearsightedness.
+Though the exact cause has not yet been discovered, research has shown that an imbalance in the enzymes within the cornea might cause keratoconus.
+No cure has yet been found for keratoconus, but some effective methods of treatment which slow its progression and reduce symptoms have been developed.

 Fuchs’ Corneal Dystrophy

-An inherited disease, Fuchs’ corneal dystrophy is an inherited disease that causes the death of endothelial cells which regulate fluid in the cornea to die.
+Fuchs’ corneal dystrophy is an inherited disease that causes the death of endothelial cells which regulate fluid in the cornea.
 This leads to corneal edema (swelling).
 Symptoms include glare, blurred or distorted vision, a cloudy or hazy cornea, painful blisters on the cornea, corneal thickening, and corneal swelling.

 Retinitis Pigmentosa (RP)

-A rare, inherited disease, RP causes the photoreceptor cells in the retina to progressively degenerate.
-This degeneration first narrows the field of vision and leads to decreased night vision.
-Eventually, photoreceptors deteriorate so extensively that the disease causes near blindness with only slight peripheral and a small area of central vision remaining.
+RP is a rare inherited disease that causes the photoreceptor cells in the retina to degenerate progressively.
+This degeneration first narrows the field of vision, leading to decreased night vision.
+Eventually, photoreceptors deteriorate so much that the disease causes near blindness with only slight peripheral and a small area of central vision remaining.